shadylanebees/3FrameMatingNuc/README.md

-# 4FrameMatingNuc
+# 3FrameMatingNuc
-3D Printed Four (4) Frame Mating Nuc
+3D Printed Three (3) Frame Mating Nuc
+(4 frame version available)

 UNTESTED!!
 Developed over the 2016 winter, will be actually testing it in the spring/summer 2017

 A 3 frame mating nuc that you can create with a 3D printer.
-The box, feeder tray, lid and the four frames use approx 645 grams (this will change as I make changes) (10% infill box, 20% infill all other parts) of filament.
+The box, feeder tray, lid and the three frames use approx 550 grams (this will change as I make changes) (10% infill box, 20% infill all other parts) of filament.
 The frame size is small ..
 1/3 of a normal Langstroth medium frames.
 With the spanners, the three frames can be taken out of the nuc and placed into a full medium Langstroth hive.

 All parts are 3D printed, except one #4 x 3/8 (3mmx8) self-tapping (sheet metal, wood, cement) pan head screw to attach the entrance disk gate will be needed.